tjdwill/cpp-notes/basics/static-initialization-order.md

 thinking about them requires more precision in C++.
 For instance, I mistakenly believed that global variables are only those variables defined at file scope.
 This is not the case.
-More accurately, any variable that is declared/defined outside of a function is a global variable.
-Meaning, a global variable lives in *namespace* scope (including the global namespace, a.k.a file scope).
+More accurately, any variable that is declared/defined outside of *block scope* (think: a function, for loop, if/else, etc.) is a non-local variable.

-This is important because **global variables have [static storage duration](https://en.cppreference.com/w/cpp/language/storage_duration.html)**;
+This is important because **variables with namespace scope, non-thread-storage duration, or that were declared `static` or `extern` have
+[static storage duration](https://en.cppreference.com/w/cpp/language/storage_duration.html)**;
 they live for as long as the program executes (and are initialized before `main()` executes).
 These two facts will be important later.